-A node is a hardware machine running all of these:
+A full Diva node is a server running all of the following:

 - An Ethereum Execution client

 - An Ethereum Consensus client

 - A Diva client connected to both Ethereum clients

 Nodes run the required infrastructure to power a Distributed Validator.